As we enter a new year, I’m thankful to be focused on bringing hope to the darkest places.

 Across our ministry, we’ve seen teams put feet to pavement with the message of Jesus.
-Teens, families, men, and women are bringing the real and relevant message of Jesus to the nations—from the red light districts of Thailand to the streets of Chicago.
+Teens, families, men, and women are bringing the real and relevant message of Jesus to the nations—from the shores of Lesvos, Greece to the streets of Baton Rouge.

 Whether you supported a participant on a trip or went on one yourself, you might not know much about Adventures beyond the program you’ve seen.
 Each year we compile this report as part of our effort to be transparent and accountable to you.

 Here are some stories of what He did in 2016.
 Thank you for your generosity.
 Your partnership with us makes a difference as we seek to mobilize and disciple both those we send and the nations we send them to.

 a month by month timeline of what’s been going on at Adventures

 We trained 80 short term mission trip leaders in preparation for our summer trips!